frankandreace/epitope_finder/README.md

-# epitope_finder
+## epitope_finder
-Looking for epitopes in viral genomes
+Looking for epitopes in viral genomes.

+This is work in progress and only for personal curiosity